-To guarantee proper debug functionality, please make sure to connect at least on of the GND pins to GND (Pin 4, 6, 8, 10, 12, 14\, 16\, 18\, 20\).
+To guarantee proper debug functionality, please make sure to connect at least on of the GND pins to GND (Pin 4, 6, 8, 10, 12, 14, 16, 18, 20).

-\On later J-Link products like the J-Link ULTRA+, these pins are reserved for firmware extension purposes.
+On some models like the J-Link ULTRA, these pins are reserved for firmware extension purposes.
 They can be left open or connected to GND in normal debug environment.
-They are not essential for JTAG/SWD in general.
+Please do not assume them to be connected to GND inside J-Link.

-15.5 Adapters
+18.5 Adapters

 There are various adapters available for J-Link as for example the JTAG isolator, the J-Link RX adapter or the J-Link Cortex-M adapter.
-For more information about the different adapters, please refer to

-J-Link adapters
+For more information about the different adapters, please refer to J-Link adapters

-Chapter 16 Background information
+Background information